jlachner/Explicit-ArmBot/README.md

 # Explicit-ArmBot

 **Explicit-ArmBot** is a MATLAB-based framework for simulating, animating, and analyzing human arm movements and robot kinematics using an anatomically structured arm model.
-It supports subject-specific modeling from anthropometric data and includes high-quality animations and dynamic computations via Exponential Maps.
+It supports subject-specific modeling from anthropometric data and includes animations and dynamic computations via Exponential Maps.

 ---